 Balancing with a protein-rich diet and hydration

 You can pair zinc with a diet that is rich in lean proteins (chicken, fish, eggs, legumes).
 You should also ensure that you drink plenty of water.
 Protein can aid in cell repair and hair regrowth.
-Hydration plays a crucial role in the transportation of nutrients and maintaining overall tissue health.
+Hydration also plays an important role in the delivery of nutrients and maintaining overall tissue health.

 Conclusion